 As such we may see a few changes to the direction of Canadas Immigration Policy in the future.
 Although we expect existing policies and immigration streams to remain untouched we may see a few changes in policies that were expected in the future.
 We take a look at the impact that a minority government could potentially have on Canadian immigration

 [Read More: Planning A Timeline For Canada PR]

 Minority Government Impact on Canada Immigration

-The New Democratic party has been canvassing for a more open policy on family reunification and support a more easy visa process for spouses, children and dependent parents who want to join the primary immigrants in Canada.
-A minority government could mean that the NDP could influence the government for more liberal policy on family immigration.
+The New Democratic party has been canvassing for a more open policy on family reunification and support a more Easy Dependent Visa Process for spouses, children, and dependent parents who want to join the primary immigrants in Canada.
+A minority government could mean that the NDP could influence the government for a more liberal policy on family immigration.